chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 I observed two interesting parallels between the training of individual NNs and the overarching modelling process.

 #### A. Batch size
 At first, I lined up a few architectures that I wanted to test, and ran them overnight.
-However, I realised that some of the architectures attained pretty bad results, probably because I was just trying my luck.
-This was equivalent to batch training (no minibatch gradient updates): updating my understanding of the model after one batch of models returned results.
+However, I realised that some of them attained pretty bad results, probably because I was just trying my luck.
+This was equivalent to batch training (no minibatch gradient updates): I updated my understanding of good parameter values for the model after a series of models were trained and produced some results.
 After a while, I switched over to a one-model-at-a-time approach.
 Interpreting the results was fast and targeted.
 I made more improvements in this way.
 This was equivalent to training with minibatches, where a model updates its weights (understanding of what works) at shorter intervals.

 #### B. Adaptive learning rates
-Initially, I made very minor adjustments to my model, like adding one convolutional layer in one of the blocks at a time.
-At that point, I was concerned about randomness in the results (there are [many sources](https://machinelearningmastery.com/randomness-in-machine-learning/)), and went to the extent of doing 5 repeats for each configuration.
-Progress was extremely slow.

-After some time, I switched to a more adaptive approach.
-When I made changes, I made **big** changes at first to find big improvements, and I did.
-Even with randomness, the results from the improved models would not have overlapped with the results from the older models, so I ran each configuration just once.
+Initially, I made very minor adjustments to my model, like adding one convolutional layer at a time.
+Progress was slow.
+After I switched to a more adaptive approach, I was able to make progress more quickly.
+I made **big** changes at first to find big improvements (and I did).
 As the model got closer to hitting its limits, I scaled back on the size of the changes.
-This was akin to an adaptive learning rate: faster at first to make the easy improvements and slower later on to find the elusive global minimum.
+This was an adaptive learning rate: faster at first to make the easy improvements and slower later on to find the elusive global minimum.

 ### 2. Make small, iterative improvements
 I built my model using [Andrew Ng's panda approach](https://www.coursera.org/lecture/deep-neural-network/hyperparameters-tuning-in-practice-pandas-vs-caviar-DHNcc): I made small adjustments to gradually improve it.
 I tracked the learning curves for loss and accuracy, and analysed these to make adjustments.
 Sometimes, I monitored the training and validation loss as training was going on to see if there were potential issues with the parameters, and could stop training halfway to tweak them.

 ### 3. Choose your evaluation tools carefully
 Be clear on what you want to evaluate before building models.
-The graphs above only came to mind after I was halfway through the modelling process when validation accuracy for one of my models was stuck at a pretty low level.
-I realised that this accuracy level coincided with the relative frequency for the Boeing class, but could only confirm that the model was predicting everything as a Boeing when I re-wrote my scripts to include the confusion matrix and class accuracy table.
+Some of the diagnostic graphs above only came to mind after I was halfway through the modelling process, when validation accuracy for one of my models was stuck at a pretty low level.
+I realised that this accuracy level coincided with the relative frequency for the Boeing class, which meant that the model was predicting everything as a Boeing.
+However, I could only confirm this when I re-wrote my scripts to include the confusion matrix and class accuracy table.

 # Conclusion [TL;DR]
 In this pretty lengthy post, I introduced the business problem of using computer vision for aircraft recognition, presented my initial and final models, and shared some learning pointers for fine-tuning a neural network.
-Returning to our original question of how well this model can augment ISR operators in aircraft recognition, we consider the amount of manual processing that an operator might need to perform.
-In the final model:
+Returning to our original question of how well this model can augment ISR operators in aircraft recognition, I used a rough estimate of the amount of manual processing that an operator might need to perform.
+If the final model were operated in supervised autonomous and semi-autonomous mode:

 * **Supervised autonomous tagging (man-on-the-loop):**
-    * The system automatically tags 86% of the images correctly
+    * The system automatically would tag 86% of the images correctly
-    * The operator would have to manually tag the remaining 14% of images, which amounts to 9 of 60 images per hour
+    * The operator would have to manually tag the remaining 14% of images, which amounts to 9 out of 60 images per hour
 * **Semi-autonomous tagging (man-in-the-loop):**
-    * Above a 99% probability threshold, the system automatically tags 65% of the images correctly
-    * For images below the threshold, the system recommends 30% of the images correctly
+    * Overall, the man-machine team would tag 95% of the images correctly
+        * 65% would be tagged correctly automatically (predicted probability >= 99%)
+        * 30% would be correctly recommended by the model
-    * The operator would have to manually tag the remaining 5% of images, which amounts to 3 of 60 images per hour
+    * The operator would have to manually tag the remaining 5% of images, which amounts to 3 out of 60 images per hour

 Although the models produced some decent results, we still can't make an assessment on whether the model should be incorporated.
 We need to ask questions about how things are done - questions that only the ops users can answer.
 For example: